Leonardo-Boss/suckless-site/suckless.org/hacking/index.md

 patch filename format
 ---------------------
-The expected format for patches is
+The expected format for patches is:

 For git revisions:

 	toolname-patchname-YYYYMMDD-SHORTHASH.diff
 	dwm-allyourbase-20160617-3465bed.diff

 The YYYYMMDD date should correspond to the last time the patch has been modified.
 The SHORTHASH here is the seven chars git commit short hash corresponding to the last commit of the tool on which the patch can be applied correctly and is working with.
 You can get it by taking the first seven chars of the full hash or for example:

 	git rev-parse --short <commit-id> (with commit-id: HEAD, commit hash, etc.)